 Insert your U2F security key into your computer’s USB port and press the button on it when prompted.
 You’ll be able to enter a name for the key afterwards.

-When you’re done, click “Enable Two-Factor Authentication” to require the security key to sign in.
+When you’re done, click “Set Up Two-Factor Authentication” to require the security key to sign in.

 When you sign into Facebook in the future, you’ll be prompted to insert your security key to continue.
 You can also click the “Use a different method” link and select another two-factor authentication method you’ve enabled.
 For example, you could have a text message sent to your smartphone if you don’t have your USB key on you.